jbuisine/OR.PhotoAlbumProject/README.md

 ### Synopsis

-The aim of the project is to generate photo album automatically with some criteria.
-Multiple criteria can be used for that, with some algorithms shown during courses.
+The aim of the project is to generate photo album automatically based on criteria.
+Optimization is implemented with some algorithms shown during courses.

 Algorithms used for mono-objective :
 - Hill Climber First Improvement